If you’re like many small to mid-sized organizations, you have little or no news. Yet you need to remain in the public’s eye. What should you do?

 Many of these ideas give you the opportunity for several announcements, as well as the potential for long-term publicity.

-Take a survey.
+Develop a survey.

 The media love to know “what’s happening.”
 So pick a timely topic, design some questions and take a survey.
 Nabisco did this as part of the 85th anniversary of the Oreo.
 The company asked people to vote on a new color filling for the cookie.
 (Blue won.)